wimvanderbauwhede/wimvanderbauwhede.github.io/_posts/articles/2020-07-18-decluttering-with-functional-programming.md

 ## Conclusion

 In this article I have used Raku and Python examples to introduce three key functional programming techniques: functions that operate on functions, functions that return functions and function composition.
 I have shown how you to use the functions _map_, _reduce_ (_fold_) and _grep_ (_filter_) to operate on immutable lists.
-I have explained how you can implement such functions with and without recursion, and what the advantage is of the recursive implementation.
+I have explained how yo(u can implement such functions with and without recursion, and what the advantage is of the recursive implementation.
+Here is the code from the article, [Raku](https://github.com/wimvanderbauwhede/raku-examples/blob/master/decluttering-with-functional-programming.raku) and [Python](https://github.com/wimvanderbauwhede/raku-examples/blob/master/decluttering-with-functional-programming.py).

 There is of course a lot more to functional programming and I have written [a few articles on more advanced topics]({{ site.url}}/articles/).
 The concepts introduced in this article should provide a good basis for understanding those more advanced topics.
 If you want to learn more about functional programming, you might consider [my free online course](https://www.futurelearn.com/courses/functional-programming-haskell).